nsnam/ns-3-dev-git/doc/tutorial/source/tweaking.rst

 .. sourcecode:: bash

-  $ ./ns3 --run "scratch/myfirst --PrintAttributes=ns3::PointToPointChannel"
+  $ ./ns3 run "scratch/myfirst --PrintAttributes=ns3::PointToPointChannel"

 We discover the ``Delay`` ``Attribute`` of the channel is set in the following
 way: